-Most business owners today are aware of certain responsibilities they have for email archiving under compliance legislation, but aren’t sure what the point of compliance is or how to ensure it.
+Most business owners today are aware of certain responsibilities they have for email archiving under compliance legislation, but aren’t sure what the point of email compliance is or how to ensure it.

-- what is meant by compliance in terms of email archiving
+- what is meant by email compliance

 - essential email archiving compliance regulations across industries

 - what happens when you don’t archive email